geotrev/omdomdom/README.md

 ### Keys

 In just about every way, keys behave in OmDomDom similar to the likes of other virtual DOM implementations.
-The only difference is that you should use the `data-key` attribute, rather than just `key`.
+The only difference is that you should use the `data-key` attribute with OmDomDom.

 ### Performance